mattw23n/tree-d/README.md

 ## Usage

-1. Enter a Met Museum Object ID (find IDs at [metmuseum.org/art/collection](https://www.metmuseum.org/art/collection))
+1. **Landing**: Learn the pipeline and view the featured 3D relief.
-2. Click "Generate & Preview 3D"
+2. **Search**: Find public-domain artworks from the Met collection.
-3. View the 3D model with accurate real-world scaling
+3. **View**: Inspect a single artwork in the 3D viewer.
-4. Export as GLB for use in AR/VR applications
+4. **Demo**: Enter a Met Object ID or upload your own image, then export USDZ/GLTF.

 ## How It Works